Dear children of the UK,

 13. Fixing iPhones

 Another idea is to learn how to fix iPhones.
 There are plenty of tutorials that show you how to change an iPhone screen.
 The cost is relatively cheap to fix, and you could pick up an old iPhone from eBay with a broken screen, fix the screen and sell the phone on for a lot more money.
 You will be learning great skills and making money too.
 Iphones are cheaper and simple to fix the screen than other phones.

 Survey Sites – ideal for earning extra money and gift cards

-If you are stuck in and have your phone or computer to hand, you can pick up a few pounds here and there entering surveys.
+If you are stuck in and have your phone or computer to hand, you can pick up a few pounds here and there entering paid surveys for money.
 Some sites also pay you in gift cards.
 You may find that you have a lot of market research callbacks though.
 So shop around for the best survey sites.
 Slicethepie.com is a site where you get paid for your opinions and you can join if you are over 13 years old.
 You are asked to part in short surveys about music, fashion, brands.
 We tried it and it was quick and easy to sign up, and our tester took part in a couple of surveys on music.
 They were quick and easy and the pence earned soon turned into pounds.

 Qmee.com is another survey site popular with teenagers who are looking to make some extra money.
 You must be 16 to sign up but Qmee is a good place for taking part in short surveys and earning a bit of extra pocket money.

 The money you earn stays in your account and you can withdraw it straight away to your PayPal account.
 InsatGC.com is another survey site, you give your opinions or watch videos and adverts and earn money from this, you can also earn gift cards by doing this.